jonliew/Merit-Badge-Blue-Card-Exporter/README.md

 ## How to Run
 - Download the repository
-- Extract and navigate to publish-output
+- Extract and navigate to the publish-output folder
 - Execute the .exe file
-- Navigate to the localhost site that shows in your favorite browser
+- Navigate to the localhost site that appears in the terminal in your favorite browser
 - Enjoy!

 ## How to Test